 For example, electricians can usually repair loose or damaged wires attached to your electrical panel.
 Or, if the service cables connecting the panel to a structural mount break, an electrician can typically resolve the issue with a simple repair instead of a replacement.

-A replacement is the better option if you’re out of expansion slots and know you’ll add to your electrical load in the future.
+A replacement is better if you’re out of expansion slots and know you’ll add to your electrical load in the future.
 These allow you to add new appliances or anything that requires an electrical circuit to your breaker panel.
 Likewise, replacement is wise if your electrical panel has water damage.

-All in all, you’ll want a licensed electrician to look at your panel and help you determine your best next steps.
+You’ll want a licensed electrician to look at your panel and help you determine your best next steps.

 Whether or Not You’re Renovating Your Home